dpadula85/OFET_strain/README.md

 Description
 ===========
-This repository contains electronic supporting information for the paper **Towards a fast machine-learning-assisted prediction of the mechanoelectric response in organic crystals**, submitted to _Chem.
-Mater._ by D. Padula, L. Barneschi, A. Peluso, T. Cinaglia and A. Landi.
+This repository contains electronic supporting information for the paper [**Towards a fast machine-learning-assisted prediction of the mechanoelectric response in organic crystals**, published in _J.
+Mater.
+Chem.
+C._ by D. Padula, L. Barneschi, A. Peluso, T. Cinaglia and A. Landi](https://doi.org/10.1039/D3TC02235H).

 Each subfolder contains files for the various simulations reported in the paper.